Continental Drift

 Open the door and let the light pour over

-Open the door, don't you keep me out
+Open the door and don't you keep me out

 Open the door and let the light pour over